🟦Formal Confirmation under OECD Guidelines

 🔷 Final Statement of the Whistleblower

-This must be formally recognized as structural non-performance by a member state
+amounting to structural non-performance by a member state

 under the OECD framework. ❞